cmagganas/convo-lingo-pipecat/README.md

-# Phone Bot Twilio
+# ConvoLingo - AI Language Learning Phone Bot

-Learn how to connect your Pipecat bot to a phone number so users can call and have voice conversations.
-This example shows the complete setup for telephone-based AI interactions using Twilio's telephony services.
-At the end, you'll be able to talk to your bot on the phone.
+Learn how to connect your ConvoLingo AI language learning assistant to a phone number so users can call and practice languages through voice conversations.
+This example shows the complete setup for telephone-based AI language learning using Twilio's telephony services.
+At the end, you'll have a fully functional language learning assistant that users can call to practice languages, learn grammar, expand vocabulary, and explore cultures.

 ## Prerequisites